 An effective way to combat a correct view of reality is to create and promote a false view of reality.
 The Big-Bang Universe is an important part of the false reality that the American empire wants all of its subjects to believe.

 Another long-time favorite cosmology topic that the American media feeds to the public is the idea of black holes, which are claimed to be real objects that are so massive that they suck even nearby starlight into themselves, causing them to be completely dark or black.

 Although not a direct part of Big-Bang theory, the idea of black holes has received so much support and promotion by the American empire over the years that a brief analysis is worthwhile.
 The key qualities of a black hole are:

-As explained in the section The Gender Basis of the Three Races, in my online book The Computer Inside You, the color white represents the feminine, and the color black represents the masculine.
+As explained in the section The Gender Basis of the Three Races, in my book A Soliton and its owned Bions (Awareness and Mind), the color white represents the feminine, and the color black represents the masculine.
 Black is an appropriate color for an all-powerful, dominating object, as a black hole is imagined to be.

 Its all-powerful nature.

 Nothing can resist the power of a black hole.
 Anything within its sphere of influence is overwhelmed.